AlexsLemonade/scpca-docs/docs/faq.md

 ## Why did project options change when I appended samples to My Dataset?

-If you would like to include samples from a dataset you have previously created, you can append these samples to your current `My Dataset`.
+If you would like to include all samples from a dataset you have previously created, you can append these samples to your current `My Dataset`.
 In some cases, however, certain project-level options may change when you append additional samples from a project that is already present in `My Dataset`.

 Specifically, we apply these rules when you append to `My Dataset`: